lervag/apy/README.md

 - `base`: Specify where `apy` should look for your Anki database.
 This is usually something like `/home/your_name/.local/share/Anki2/`.
+- `img_viewers`: Specify a dictionary of image viewer commands.
+Each key is a file extension.
+The value is a command list, e.g. `['display', 'density', '300']` which specifies the command and its options to use for the corresponding key (file extension).
+- `img_viewers_default`: Specify the default command to show an image.
+Must be provided as a list of the command and desired options, such as `['feh', '-d']`.
 - `markdown_models`: Specify a list of models for which `apy` will use a markdown converter.
 - `pngCommands`/`svgCommands`: Set LaTeX commands to generate PNG/SVG files.